The Real Poop

 What are they looking for?
 IRS Auditors are scouring through federal and state income tax and local property tax returns, looking for claims or omissions which don’t quite fall within the definition of "legal."
 Think of the business mogul claiming caviar flown in Swiss-trained endangered condors as a necessary company expense, or the non-profit including a new Rolls Royce in the yearly budget as "transportation."

-When agents find these interesting tidbits of intentional inaccuracy, they bring down the financial equivalent of Thor’s hammer: the audit.
-IRS audits – the very idea of them – are enough to cause a sweaty-armpit epidemic in a room full of the most cautious calculators.
-The audit is the financial equivalent of the police searching your home: there is suspicion of nefarious wrong-doing and, instead of tearing apart your couch cushions, agents begin riffling through your records, examining your earnings, and thumbing through your receipts.
-IRS auditors are looking for discrepancies in what you earned and spent, and your business-related claims.
-If they find that you paid too much in taxes (rarely) they will actually reimburse you.
-If they find that you paid too little (usually) they will collect.
+When agents find these interesting tidbits of intentional inaccuracy, they bring down the financial equivalent of Thor's hammer: the audit.
+IRS audits—the very idea of them—are enough to cause a sweaty-armpit epidemic in a room full of the most cautious calculators.
+The audit is the financial equivalent of the police searching your home: There is suspicion of nefarious wrong-doing and, instead of tearing apart your couch cushions, agents begin rifling through your records, examining your earnings, and thumbing through your receipts.
+IRS Auditors are looking for discrepancies in what you earned and spent, and your business-related claims.
+If they find that you paid too much in taxes (rarely), they will actually reimburse you.
+If they find that you paid too little (usually), they will collect.

 If you choose this noble path, you will first and foremost need to be good with numbers.
 If you need to take your socks off to count higher than ten, this may not be the occupation for you.
 But if the multiplication sign is worn off of your graphing calculator, if you steal your parents' checkbook just to balance it, or if you have math tests with gold stars papering your refrigerator, you may be on the right track.
 Because, first and foremost, a tax auditor's job is primarily about numbers, no two ways about it (notice all the number vocabulary?).